MoiVaaSullekki/react-app/README.md

 - deleting a task
 - moving it in priority
 - the starting point of aesthetics (yay!)
+- somewhat functional backend done with axios --> currently breaks priority movement of tasks, so in progress?
+- "finished tasks"

 What is on the list?
-- Backend to keep these from deleting every time you refresh :D
-- "finished tasks" and a list of them
 - sign up and sign in pages
 - adding pictures?
 Necessary? nope, but I want it :D
 - grouping the tasks to some bigger things like a project or something --> requires: a user, the backend, other things?